w3nch/ToolBox/SIEM.md

   Start a trial with Wazuh cloud services.

 - [Wazuh Installation Guide](https://wazuh.com/install/)
-  Step-by-step instructions to install Wazuh on your environment.
+  Step-by-step instructions on how to install Wazuh in your environment.

 - [Wazuh Documentation](https://documentation.wazuh.com/current/index.html)
   Access the official Wazuh documentation to get detailed insights and instructions.